Explicit error bounds with commutator scaling for time-dependent product and multi-product formulas: Error bound of time-dependent product formulas

-There have been various attempts to obtain error bounds of time-dependent PFs so far.
-Here, we compare our results by Theorem \ref{Thm_Err:Main_theorem} or Corollary \ref{Cor_Err:corollary_main_thm} with these studies.
+There have been various attempts to obtain error bounds of time-dependent PFs so far, and we compare our results with them.
 For low-order PFs, the explicit formulas for the errors have been known up to the second order \cite{Huyghebaert1990-zb-tpf,An2021-tpf}, as far as we know.
 For instance, the first order Lie-Suzuki-Trotter formula has an error bounded by Eq.~(\ref{Eq_Pre:LST_error_t_dep_1}).
 Our result does not strictly reproduce it while they are qualitatively the same.
 As we can see in Eq.~(\ref{Eq_Err:PF_bound_theorem}), the former contains commutators of Hamiltonians at equal time, and the latter has those at different time.
 Their error scaling in the system size coincides with each other owing to their commutator scaling in many of local Hamiltonians (see Section~\ref{Sec:Examples}), although this difference brings the difference of their prefactors.

-On the analysis of higher-order PF errors, Refs.~\cite{Mechthild-SIAM2008_ho,Wiebe2010-mu,childs-prl2019-pf} deal with the standard PFs by Eq.~(\ref{Eq_Pre:PF_t_dep_standard}) for generic smooth time-dependent Hamiltonians.
-Reference~\cite{Wiebe2010-mu} proves an error bound of $\order{(\alpha t)^{p+1}}$, but the factor $\alpha$ is roughly given by a constant satisfying $\norm{H^{(q-1)}(\tau)} \leq \alpha^q$ for every $\tau \in [0,t]$ and $q$ ($\leq p$), and hence, does not explicitly contain commutators.
-Reference~\cite{childs-prl2019-pf} shows an error bound similar to Eqs.~(\ref{Eq_Err:Delta_F_def}) and (\ref{Eq_Err:t_dep_error_norm_Delta}), and show that the error scaling in the system size can decrease for local Hamiltonians with short-ranged Hamiltonians.
-However, the explicit formula for the error is expressed by commutators involving many matrix exponentials $\exp (-i \alpha_k t\, \mr{ad}_{H_{\gamma_k} (\beta_k t)})$ in the middle.
-Our error bound is composed of commutators among $\{ H_\gamma(t) \}_\gamma$ and their derivatives like Eq.~(\ref{Eq_Err:PF_bound_corollary}).
-It enables us to evaluate the system-size dependence of PF errors and to obtain its reduction other than local Hamiltonians with short-ranged Hamiltonians, as discussed in Section \ref{Sec:Examples}.
+On the analysis of higher-order PF errors, Refs.~\cite{Mechthild-SIAM2008_ho,Wiebe2010-mu,childs-prl2019-pf} deal with the standard PFs for generic smooth time-dependent Hamiltonians.
+Reference~\cite{Wiebe2010-mu} proves an error bound called the $1$-norm scaling by Eqs. (\ref{Eq_Pre:1_norm_error_t_dep}) and (\ref{Eq_Pre:1_norm_factor_t_dep}), which does not explicitly contain commutators.
+Its system-size scaling for local Hamiltonians is worse than ours, which will be shown in Section \ref{Subsec:bound_commutator}.
+Reference~\cite{childs-prl2019-pf} shows an error bound whose scaling in the system size can decrease for local Hamiltonians with short-ranged Hamiltonians.
+However, the explicit formula for the error is expressed by commutators involving many matrix exponentials $\exp (-i \alpha_{v\gamma} t\, \mr{ad}_{H_{\pi_v(\gamma)} (\beta_{v\gamma} t)})$ in the middle.
+Such a form makes it difficult to evaluate the system-size scaling when the interactions are long-ranged.
+By contrast, our error bound is directly expressed by nested commutators among $\{ H_\gamma(t) \}$ and their derivatives.
+It enables us to evaluate the system-size dependence of PF errors and to obtain its reduction for generic local Hamiltonians, as discussed in Section \ref{Sec:Examples}.